'Westworld' Recap: Everything That Happened in Season 3, Ep 7 Explained

 But it’s more than just that, I think.
 Later on, Dolores asks Solomon to share with them a plan that Jean Mi had asked it to create just before Serac tried to recondition him.
 Solomon says he would need to update the plan, because so many of the “prime movers” in the plan were either dead or on ice.
 Dolores approves, because she sees this plan as necessary for the revolution.

-Whatever this plan is, we can infer from these discussions that it runs directly in counter to the plan that Serac has been enacting for more than a decade — I’d go so far as to infer that this plan was the reason that Jean Mi ended up in reconditioning, even.
-And the reason Solomon was left to rot.
+Whatever this plan is, we can infer from these discussions that it runs directly counter to the plan that Serac has been enacting for more than a decade — I’d go so far as to infer that this plan was the reason both that Jean Mi ended up in reconditioning, and the reason Solomon was left to rot.
 So it might not just be a plan for revolution — it might be a plan for anarchy.
 Or apocalypse.

 This is a good time to pivot over to Bernard (Jeffrey Wright), Stubbs (Luke Hemsworth) and William (Ed Harris).
 We don’t actually get much info from these scenes, just Bernard reinforcing things we learned elsewhere, plus a little bit of a new mystery.